nanawareajinkya/GetNews/README.md

-# GetNews
+# LookNewsApp
-:point_right: This is an Flutter mobile application where you can see the different types of news.
+:point_right: This is an Flutter mobile application where you can see the different types of news.This app is available with differents types of news category.

 :bell: In this project i have used newsapi key.